x3nnnonn/StarBreaker/README.md

-  cryxml-convert    Converts a CryXmlB file to a XML file cryxml-convert-all  Converts all CryXmlB files in a folder to XML files dcb-extract       Extracts a DataCore binary file into separate xml files dds-merge         Merges multiple DDS files into a single DDS file dds-merge-all     Merges all DDS files in a folder into a single DDS file p4k-extract       Extracts a Game.p4k file proto-extract     Extracts protobuf definitions from the Star Citizen executable. proto-set-extract  Extracts the protobuf descriptor set from the Star Citizen executable.
+  cryxml-convert    Converts a CryXmlB file to a XML file cryxml-convert-all  Converts all CryXmlB files in a folder to XML files dcb-extract       Extracts a DataCore binary file into separate xml files dcb-generate      Generates C# types for DataCore structs and enums.
+Allows typesafe access to DataCore records. dds-merge         Merges multiple DDS files into a single DDS file dds-merge-all     Merges all DDS files in a folder into a single DDS file diff              Dumps game information into plain text files for comparison p4k-dump          Dumps the contents a Game.p4k file p4k-extract       Extracts a Game.p4k file proto-extract     Extracts protobuf definitions from the Star Citizen executable. proto-set-extract  Extracts the protobuf descriptor set from the Star Citizen executable.